COS420-Fall23/Team-F/README.md

 UMaine has a dedicated counseling center webpage that provides information regarding various mental health resources available to the UMaine community.
 However, It may be overwhelming for someone who has never had mental health therapy to navigate to the right person to talk with.
 Additionally, as a college student with limited free time, it can be difficult to find time to meet with counselors.
 Students are currently unable to independently assess their mental health.
 A student that struggles with properly assessing their mental health will be less likely to know when an appointment is necessary, and less likely to receive needed treatment.

-# Reference and code reuse
-Login template used from: https://github.com/nauvalazhar/bootstrap-4-login-page

 # Figma UI Mockup
 Figma File: https://www.figma.com/file/MmOYN3FBWv9L6Zu481Ym33/NMD442-Team-F-Deliverable-1-UI-Mockup?type=design&node-id=0-1&mode=design